You are listening to the Sean Hannity Radio Show Podcast.

 I want to ask you.

-Do you think it's appropriate for a president of the United States to continue to rush to judgment before evidence is presented in high profile cases, uh basically fanning the flames of racial tensions without any knowledge, any facts, any evidence, and then when you have three thousand four hundred and fifty-nine dead people since he's been president in Chicago, he virtually says nothing.
+Do you think it's appropriate for a president of the United States to continue to rush to judgment before evidence is presented in high-profile cases, basically fanning the flames of racial tensions without any knowledge, any facts, any evidence?

-That sounds to me that like selective moral outrage that he only speaks out when it advances a narrative he wants to advance.
+That sounds to me like selective moral outrage that he only speaks out when it advances a narrative he wants to advance.

 That's what it sounds like to me.

-Well, they're gonna criticize him either way.
+Well, they're going to criticize him either way.

 How about he could speak out?